Amazon presses for in-person voting for unionization election in the midst of a pandemic

 “The most important factors in my decision are the safety of all election participants and the enfranchisement of all voters,” Henderson wrote.
 “Both of these factors weigh in favor of a mail ballot election.”

-To make its case, Amazon noted that 218 people of the 7,575 employees of Amazon and third parties that work at the facility tested positive for the coronavirus in the two weeks preceding Jan.
+To make its case, Amazon noted that 218 of the 7,575 employees of Amazon and third parties that work at the facility tested positive for the coronavirus in the two weeks preceding Jan.
 7. It argued that a 3 percent infection rate shouldn’t be considered an outbreak.

 Amazon also cited the recent presidential election, where many states held in-person voting to argue against Henderson’s voting decision.